 December 7, 2017, Israel and Miami

-The problem is the teacher, not the student.
-As Arik Einstein wrote, "Drive Slowly" (Sah Le'at in Hebrew) and get there safe and enjoy the ride.
-Why is the slower learner made to feel stupid?
+The problem is the teacher, no the students.
+As Arik Einstein wrote, "Drive Slowly" (Sah Le'at, Hebrew) and get there safe and enjoy the ride.
+Why is the slow learner made to feel stupid?

 What is the rush?
 Time passes so quickly and it is wasted by people who are always in a hurry to pass the time.

-Slow down!
-As we say in Hebrew Sah Le'at.
+Slow Down!
+As we sayin Hebrew, Sah Le'at.

 We each learn differently, let each student grow and learn his own way, some by touch, some by sound, some by sight, some fast, some slow.

 The time flies, we learn lessons, fast, slow, what does it matter, time takes care of all.
 In a year what difference will it make?
 Who will remember how long it took?

 Patience is the greatest teacher.
 And as I pass through Miami I see my parents as they were 39 years ago when we lived here, and I wonder about time.
 Everything exists on a parallel plane, Sah le'at drive slowly.
 Learn your own way.